krokedil/billmate-order-mangement-for-woocommerce/src/readme.txt

 Billmate Checkout works for merchants in Sweden.

-= Where can I find Billmate Order Management for WooCommerce documentation? = For help setting up and configuring Billmate Order Management for WooCommerce please refer to our [documentation](https://support.billmate.se/hc/sv/articles/360017264318-Order-Hantering-Order-Management-Plugin-).
+= Where can I find Billmate Order Management for WooCommerce documentation? = For help setting up and configuring Billmate Order Management for WooCommerce please refer to our [documentation](https://support.billmate.se/hc/sv/articles/360017264318).

 = I have a suggestion for an improvement or a feature request = We have a portal for users to provide feedback, [https://woocommerce.portal.billmate.se/](https://woocommerce.portal.billmate.se/).
-If you subit your idea here you will get notified with updates on your idea.
+If you submit your idea here you will get notified with updates on your idea.

 = I have found a bug, where should I report it? =
 The easiest way to report a bug is to email us at [support@billmate.se](mailto:support@billmate.se).
 If you however are a developer you can feel free to raise an issue on GitHub, [https://github.com/Billmate/billmate-order-mangement-for-woocommerce](https://github.com/Billmate/billmate-order-mangement-for-woocommerce).